mmugwin/relcon-home-display-pure-python/README.md

 1. Flash an image of the Raspberry Pi OS to an SD card.
 Instructions [here](https://www.raspberrypi.com/documentation/computers/getting-started.html).
 For this development, Raspberry Pi Imager v1.7 was used.
 2. Enable the drivers for the PiTFT screen on the Raspberry Pi.
 Instructions [here](https://learn.adafruit.com/adafruit-pitft-28-inch-resistive-touchscreen-display-raspberry-pi/easy-install-2).
 For this development, the ```install-type``` used is ```fbcp``` with a ```rotation``` of ```270```.
-3. Install python3.6 or higher and make it the default python on the Raspberry Pi.
+3. Install the latest version of python3 or or any offering above python3.5 and make it the default on the Raspberry Pi.

 Run
 ```